 To date, the long end of the Treasury market has taken the inflation number in stride.
 The real test will come if the inflation data remains high and the Fed moves closer to tapering their bond purchases.
 In the short end, the problem is the opposite.
 Rates are hovering near zero, with the Fed Reverse Repo Facility seeing daily usage approaching $500 billion.
 The Fed will have to do a delicate balancing act to allow the economy to continue its remarkable recovery.

 All investments involve risk, including the possible loss of principal.
 Certain investments involve greater or unique risks that should be considered along with the objectives, fees, and expenses before investing.

-BNY Mellon Investment Management is one of the world’s leading investment organizations and one of the top U.S. wealth managers encompassing BNY Mellon’s affiliated investment management firms, wealth management organizations and global distribution companies.
+BNY Mellon Investment Management is one of the world’s leading investment organizations encompassing BNY Mellon’s affiliated investment management firms and global distribution companies.
 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation and may also be used as a generic term to reference the corporation as a whole or its various subsidiaries generally.